ehmicky/colors-option/README.md

 _Type_: `boolean`\
 _Default_: `undefined`

-Whether colors should be enabled/disabled, regardless of terminal support.
+Whether colors should be displayed or not.

-Colors support is automatically detected, so this is only meant to override that default behavior.
+Since it is automatically detected by the [`stream`](#stream) option, this is only meant to override the default behavior.

-The recommended approach is to:

-- Add a `colors` boolean programmatic option and/or CLI flag
-- Keep its default value `undefined`
-- Forward it to `colors-option`

 Instead of using
 [`chalk/supports-color`](https://github.com/chalk/supports-color), this relies